stacklio/stackl/docs/content/advanced/stackl_templates.md

 Stacks are a concept.
 SATs, SITs, STs and SIs are stored documents which are given, processed, tracked, and maintained in the datastore.

 Users separately specify their application as a set of modular microservices in SATs and the available infrastructure in SITs.
 Separate specification decouples applications from the infrastructure, allowing different SATs to be matched to different SITs, promoting flexibility, adaptability, and re-use.
 Producers can submit a Stack to STACKL as a combination of a SAT and SIT.
-STACKL returns a ST which can become a SI, if desired.
+If the stack is instantiable, STACKLs returns the set of possible instantiations in a ST which can become a SI, or running application.

 ## Stack Application Template

-A SAT declares the constituent services as software entities with functional and non-functional requirements (FR and NFR) and the extra-functional requirements (EFR) that the application imposes that go beyond a single service.
+A SAT describes the application as a set of constituent services (actual software entities) that have functional and resource requirements (FR and RR) and additional service policies (POL) which describes extra-functional requirements or properties such as count.
+The SAT aggregates the FRs, RRs, and POLs and can specify application-level RRs and POLs as well.
+The resulting set of these requirements and policies are the constraints of the application to be able to run as desired on given infrastructure.

-Services can be stored in separate documents or specified in the SAT itself.
+Services are either stored in separate documents or specified in the SAT itself.
 FRs are what the service is supposed to do.
 These map to configuration packets for the software host so that it can perform certain functions.
 FRs can inherit from other FRs.
 K/V pairs of an FR override those of the preceding FR.
 FRs are stored in separate documents.
-FRs have NFRs that, in turn, determine the minimum NFRs of the service.
+FRs have RRs that, in turn, determine the minimum RRs of the service and the service can specify additional RRs.
 FRs also specify the invocation process that is needed to instantiate the FR.

-TODO: FR can depend on a previous FR, such as the sharing of access data of a database FR to an analytic FR.
-How do we ensure the sharing of data between different FRs?
-See Considerations
-NFRs are how the service functions.
-These map to hardware resource requirements.
+RRs are what resources the service needs to functions These map the resource requirements of the hosting infrastructure.
 These are the minimum set of the requirements of the FRs, if specified, and the specified ones by the service.

-EFRs are how the application functions.
+Policies are additional specifications for how the service or applications functions.
-These map to behavioural constraints across services.
+These map to behavioural constraints on and across services, such as high availability of a service through redundancy or a low latency requirement between two services.
 They can be both derived from the set of FRs or explicitly specified for the application.
-This also includes duplicating services.

 ### Example: Simple SAT